Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Preliminaries

 When identifying the Deligne-Hitchin moduli space with the twistor space $\mathcal P\to\C P^1$ of the hyper-K\"ahler space $\mathcal M_{SD}$ (at the smooth points), the section given by \eqref{twistorsection} is identified with the `constant' twistor line \eqref{twistorPline}, see \cite{Si}. \end{example}

-\begin{definition} A holomorphic section $s$ of $\mathcal M_{DH}$ is called stable, if the $\lambda$-connection $s(\lambda)$ is stable for all $\lambda\in \C^*$ and if the Higgs pairs $s(0)$ on $\Sigma$ and $s(\infty)$ on $\overline{\Sigma}$ are stable. \end{definition} It follows from Hitchin \cite{Hi1} and Donaldson \cite{Do} that every stable point in $\mathcal M_{DH}$ uniquely determines a twistor line.
-Therefore, a twistor line $s$ is already stable if $s(\lambda_0)$ is stable for one $\lambda_0\in\C$.
+\begin{definition} A section $s$ of $\mathcal M_{DH}$ is called stable, if the $\lambda$-connection $s(\lambda)$ is stable for all $\lambda\in \C^*$ and if the Higgs pairs $s(0)$ on $\Sigma$ and $s(\infty)$ on $\overline{\Sigma}$ are stable. \end{definition} It follows from Hitchin \cite{Hi1} and Donaldson \cite{Do} that every stable point in $\mathcal M_{DH}$ uniquely determines a twistor line.
+Therefore, a twistor line $s$ is already stable if $s(\lambda_0)$ is stable for some $\lambda_0\in\C$.
 Moreover, twistor lines are in one-to-one correspondence with self-duality solutions \eqref{SD}.
-Hence the following characterization of twistor lines as particular negative real holomorphic sections of $\mathcal M_{DH}$ is useful to decide when certain real sections are in fact global solutions to the self-duality equations.
+The following characterization of twistor lines as particular {\em negative real holomorphic sections} of $\mathcal M_{DH}$ is useful to decide when certain real sections give rise to global solutions to the self-duality equations.